Get the information on this page in a FREE PDF.

 Of course, mulch can be used to suppress weeds, but, after you’ve learned about all of its other benefits, you might find that aspect is kind of boring.

 You will be looking for different things depending on your purpose for your mulch.
-You can look at aesthetics, water retention or nutrient supply.
+You can look at aesthetics, water retention, rate of breakdown or nutrient supply.

 Size is the main difference between compost and mulch.
 Mulch has much larger pieces in it.
 It also hasn’t been broken down as much as compost and isn’t as readily available to your plants.
 It doesn’t mix into the soil as well as compost , being used more on the surface.
 If you sieve your mulch, you’ll end up with fine compost sized pieces.